Simple Ways to Decorate for Christmas

 In addition to the space constraints, there was also the problem of my, well, lack of decorating ambition.
 I loved the idea of crafting up some new decorations, but actually getting my crafty on was another story.
 Instead of intending to be crafty and fill my APT with homemade Christmas goodness but failing miserably, I opted to take the simple route.
 No glue gun, no floral wire, no fabric needed.

 Here are three simple ways to decorate a small space for Christmas:

 Use canning jars to decorate

-Emily talked about this last week, and I am constantly amazed at all the ways you can decorate with a simple mason jar.
+Emily talked about this, and I am constantly amazed at all the ways you can decorate with a simple mason jar.

 This one was easy peezy.
 I saw boxes of small colored bulb ornaments at Fred Meyer (near the mini-tree items) and thought they would be perfect displayed in a canning jar.

 I love that there were glossy and matte bulbs in the same box to give the display extra interest.
 There were several colors to choose from.

 I also picked up some cranberries in a bag in the Fred Meyer produce department and some 50% off candles in the home department.

 I love how some fruit, a candle and a jar come together to make a beautiful table decoration.

 I also poured some Epsom salt into smaller canning jars and put a candle on top — Epsom salt looks just like snow and it’s crazy cheap (you might just have some in your bathroom cabinet).
 In fact, you should search Pinterest to find all the wintery crafts that you can do with Epsom salt (I also just found this sweet craft).